 TTFM is advantageous in case of applying the FM principle to GHz broad lines, i.e., Doppler- or pressure-broadened.
 TTFM eliminates the use of a GHz photodetector.
 When the laser is modulated with two slightly different frequencies in the GHz range outside the linewidth, a Double-Resonance electro-optic modulator, for instance, can be used to observe a beat signal at the different frequency using a standard photodetector of lower bandwidth.
 The beat signal can then be used in the mixing process.

 Modulation Transfer (MT) Spectroscopy

-MT spectroscopy involves separation of the counter-propagating pump and probe beams prior to the vapor cell and frequency modulation of only the pump beam by an electro-optic modulator.
-Within the natural atomic linewidth, it is possible to transfer this modulation in a four-wave mixing process (chi(3)) onto the weak probe beam, which then transmits a phase sensitive amplitude modulated signal that can be recorded by a photodetector.
+MT spectroscopy involves the separation of the counter-propagating pump and probe beams prior to the vapor cell and frequency modulation of only the pump beam by an electro-optic modulator.
+Within the natural atomic linewidth, it is possible to transfer this modulation in a four-wave mixing process (chi(3)) onto the weak probe beam, which then transmits a phase-sensitive amplitude modulated signal that can be recorded by a photodetector.

 This information has been sourced, reviewed and adapted from materials provided by Qubig GmbH.